next tourney

 Clarification for the Game Play:

 During your opponent's turn you may choose and look at your next tile.
 But beware: the new tile has to be at anytime above the tabletop, so it is clear which one you've chosen.
 Make sure, you don't mistake your chosen one with another!
-You may look at it (secretly), but at the beginning of your turn before you add it to the "board", let your opponent have a look at it, which one it is.
+You may look at it (secretly), but at the beginning of your turn before you add it to the "board", let your opponent have a look at it.

 In case of an "edge of the table" event you can stop the chessclocks and rearange the tiles in the other direction to get more space.
 If this is not working we will provide another table to solve the problem.